irshad281/NetworkInterface/README.md

 }
 ```

+# Service Chaining
-## Chain your multiple services into single service becomes super easy.
+Chain your multiple `Services` into single service becomes super easy by using `NetworkInterface`

 ```swift
 let service1 = UserService.getUserDetails()